 Fantabee creates Smart Dashboards

 Indian startup Fantabee offers smart dashboard solutions for building management.
-Fantabuildings is its software that integrates data from disparate systems like people counters, motion detectors, air quality sensors to create a unified dashboard with rich visualizations and insights.
+Fantabuildings is its software that integrates data from disparate systems like people counters, motion detectors, and air quality sensors to create a unified dashboard with rich visualizations and insights.
 This information enables organizations to achieve better operational efficiency, lower costs, and enhance occupant safety.

 5. Big Data & Analytics